SarvarKh/ofn-wiki/API-documentation.md

 Note about the admin namespace: currently we have two namespaces app/serializers/api and app/serializers/api/admin.
 The api/admin folder contains serarializers for the admin side of the OFN app but it's not consistent... there's no admin namespace in the API itself and the API uses both serializers from serializers/api/ and serializers/api/admin...

 A note about managing Serializers: we should keep the number of serializers to a minimum, make sure you really need a new serializer when you create one and that you cannot adapt an existing one to your needs.
 In some cases, you will need a specific serializer for the same entity, we dont have conventions for this yet but try to make these generic if possible, see for example enterprise_thin_serializer, the enterprise_serializer and the basic_enterprise_serializer.
 This is not simple but necessary for enterprises.
+There's a discussion about this challenge [here in discourse](https://community.openfoodnetwork.org/t/representing-resources-via-api/1302).

 #### Pagination
 In OFN we use [kaminari](https://github.com/kaminari/kaminari) for pagination.